 Design brief generators like FakeClients are a great alternative to Briefbox as they can provide an infinite number of design briefs to practice on.
 FakeClients.com is free for everyone that uses it and doesn’t limit the number of briefs you can practice your design skills with.

-FakeClients.com is a free design brief generator that is able to generate an infinite amount of randomly generated design briefs.
-The briefs are completely random which means you’ll never get the same brief twice.
-A downside to this is that the briefs are less detailed than those of briefbox.
-This does mean, however, that you train yourself to be more creative.
-The briefs often don’t give you a lot of directions regarding the design specifically, which also happens often enough in real life.
-You’ll need to come up with the creative ideas entirely by yourself, which makes you practice design more.
+FakeClients.com is a free design brief generator that you can use to generate an infinite number of randomly generated design briefs.
+The fact that these briefs are randomly generated means you’ll never get the same brief twice.
+A downside to this is that the briefs are less detailed than those of briefbox but you could also use that to challenge yourself to be more creative.
+The briefs often don’t give you a lot of directions regarding the design specifications, which is something that may happen to you in your professional design career as well.
+You’ll need to come up with creative ideas entirely by yourself, which makes this a great way to practice these skills.

 Briefz is a very simple generator that generates design project ideas.
 It gives you one line which describes the project to you.
 It can be very helpful for starting designers as you can be as creative as you want but it is less comparable to real-life briefs.
 It’s also helpful if you’ve already gone through all the design briefs on other sites because thanks to the simplicity, these sites can generate way more design practice briefs.
 Although, they can’t really be called briefs as they simply state the subject of your design.

 Sharpen.design is much like Briefz.
 It provides you with one line in which a design project is described.
 It is very simple but offers 1+ million combinations.
 Sharpen.design has briefs for things like branding, marketing, and UI/UX.
 It’s probably one of the best-looking design brief generators but it is also a bit too simple with only giving you a vague subject for which you should design something.
 It’s also very similar to Briefz.biz, so be sure to try them both out and see which one you like best.